ansys/pyansys-heart/doc/source/getting-started/installation.rst

 -------------------------

-if you lack the internet connection, you can install PyAnsys Heart from a wheel file. you should you should install PyAnsys Heart by downloading the wheelhouse archive for your corresponding machine architecture from the repository’s `Release page <https://github.com/ansys/pyansys-heart/releases>`_.
+if you lack the internet connection, you can install PyAnsys Heart from a wheel file.
+You should install PyAnsys Heart by downloading the wheelhouse archive for your corresponding machine architecture from the repository’s `Release page <https://github.com/ansys/pyansys-heart/releases>`_.